a-synchronous/rubico/README.md

 } = rubico
 ```

-The style and naming conventions of rubico are idiomatic across languages and other libraries - using this library should feel second nature.
-Just like vanilla JavaScript operators, rubico's operators act sensibly on sync or async JavaScript functions to create declarative, highly extensible, and async-enabled compositions.
+These operators act sensibly on a wide range of vanilla JavaScript types to create declarative, highly reusable, and async-enabled compositions.

 ```javascript
 import { pipe, map } from 'rubico'